laikal/HIKI-Notifier/README.md

 This option can be enabled or disabled from the Settings window.

-When started automatically, the application can remain in the system tray without requiring the main window to stay open.
+When started automatically, HIKI Notifier can remain in the system tray without requiring the main window to stay open.

 ---